jimvine/confinterpret/README.md

 [![Travis-CI Build Status](https://travis-ci.org/jimvine/confinterpret.svg?branch=master)](https://travis-ci.org/jimvine/confinterpret)

+An R package for interpreting confidence intervals.

-The goal of confinterpret is to allow users to produce standardised descriptive interpretations from confidence intervals.
-The package supports researchers to focus more on generating estimates with associated ranges of uncertainty, rather than on single point-estimates, such as are common when conclusions are drawn from p-values.
+The goal of confinterpret is to allow users to produce standardised descriptive interpretations from confidence intervals in R. The package supports researchers to focus more on generating estimates with associated ranges of uncertainty, rather than on single point-estimates, such as are common when conclusions are drawn from p-values.